Controversies sink reelection bid of GOP Rep. Cawthorn

 U.S. Rep. Kurt Schrader, a moderate Oregon Democrat, has often been at odds with his party.
 He likened Trump’s second impeachment trial to a “lynching,” voted against Nancy Pelosi for House speaker in 2019, and helped contribute to the collapse of President Joe Biden’s social spending agenda with his opposition to parts of it.

+It may have finally caught up with the seven-term congressman, who was trailing progressive challenger Jamie McLeod-Skinner early Wednesday.
+The results of the race were expected to be delayed after a printing error forced a hand count.

-Despite that, Schrader, a seven-term congressman, won Biden’s endorsement ahead of Tuesday’s primary in his newly redrawn district.
-The district is slightly less Democratic than before and contains only about half of the voters who previously elected him to Congress.
+Although Schrader won Biden’s endorsement ahead of Tuesday’s primary, he also had to appeal to many new voters.
+His newly redrawn district is slightly less Democratic than before and contains only about half of the voters who previously elected him to the House.

 IDAHO

 Republican U.S. Rep. Mike Simpson of Idaho faced conservative attorney Bryan Smith on the ballot in 2014 and smoked him by more than 20 percentage points.
-This time could be different.
+Many thought this time could be different.

+Simpson, who is seeking his 13th term in office, easily defeated Smith and a handful of other primary challengers Tuesday.

-Simpson has inflamed some hard-line conservatives because he supported an investigation into the origins of the Jan.
-6, 2021, attack on the U.S. Capitol by a mob of Trump supporters.
+Some thought Simpson would be vulnerable in a primary.
+He had inflamed some hard-line conservatives because he supported an investigation into the origins of the Jan.
+6 insurrection on the U.S. Capitol by a mob of Trump supporters.
 He also called Trump “unfit to be president” back in 2016.

-Now the 12-term congressman has drawn a handful of primary challengers, including Smith, for the 2nd Congressional District that he’s represented since 1999.

-One of the biggest issues in the race is local.
-Simpson advocated for breaching dams along the Snake River to help protect salmon.
-Smith says it would devastate the state.
+Another major issue was Simpson’s advocacy for breaching dams along the Snake River to help protect salmon, which Smith and others argued would devastate farmers and ranchers.

-“He’s basically declared war on farmers, ranchers and families,” Smith told the Idaho Falls Post Register.
+But much like the far-right opposition to state Gov. Brad Little, the challenge fell short at the ballot.

 CRYPTOCURRENCY IN CONGRESS

-Big spending by a cryptocurrency billionaire helped catapult political newcomer Carrick Flynn to front-runner status in the crowded Democratic primary for Oregon’s new 6th Congressional District, near Portland.
+Big spending by a cryptocurrency billionaire and the House Democratic campaign arm helped catapult political newcomer Carrick Flynn to front-runner status in the crowded primary for a new Oregon seat.

-Flynn has said he does not have strong feelings about cryptocurrency, a industry that has spent big this year to elect their preferred candidates.
-But he’s been the beneficiary of a $10 million advertising campaign from the group Protect Our Future and is the rare primary candidate to win the backing of House Democratic leadership.

-Loretta Smith, a Carrick rival who wants to be the first Black woman from Oregon elected to Congress, said it is “disrespectful and it’s wrong” for Pelosi’s campaign arm to get involved.
+It made the contest one of the most expensive primaries in the country.
+But it also stirred a powerful backlash that may have cost Flynn the race.

+Early Wednesday, Flynn conceded to state Rep. Andrea Salinas, a three-term state lawmaker who is looking to become Oregon’s first Hispanic woman in Congress.
+The seat, which stretches from Salem to the Portland area, is heavily Democratic, and a primary win would all but guarantee her victory in November.
+The AP has not called the race.

+In the closing weeks of the campaign, Flynn faced pointed questions about the more than $12 million in spending on his behalf.
+He said he did not have strong feelings about cryptocurrencies.
+And he welcomed the help from a super PAC affiliated with Pelosi.

-She and other Democrats in the race criticized the move during a joint news conference where they decried it as an insult to Oregon voters.
+But Salinas and others in the race made it a major issue.
+They even held a joint news conference where they decried the spending as an insult to voters.

-In the nine-person primary, Carrick appears locked in a close race with state Rep. Andrea Salinas, a three-term state lawmaker who would become Oregon’s first Hispanic woman in Congress if elected.

 Follow AP for full coverage of the midterms at https://apnews.com/hub/2022-midterm-elections and on Twitter at https://twitter.com/ap_politics.